The Homeowner's Guide to Tax Deductions

-- 5. The points are not paid in place of amounts ordinarily stated separately on the settlement sheet.
-That is, you cannot pay points in exchange for appraisal fees, inspection fees, title fees, attorney fees and property taxes.
+- The points are not paid in place of amounts ordinarily stated separately on the settlement sheet.
+That is, you cannot pay points in exchange for appraisal fees, inspection fees, title fees, legal fees, and property taxes.

-- 6. The funds you come up with at or before closing, plus any points the seller pays, must be at least as much as the points charged.
-In addition, you cannot have borrowed any of the settlement money from your lender, mortgage broker or bank.
+- The funds you come up with at or before closing, plus any points the seller pays, must be at least as much as the points charged.
+In addition, you cannot have borrowed any of the settlement money from your lender, mortgage broker, or bank.

 Home Office Tax Deduction

 The IRS also lets you write off a proportional share of any other expenses that benefit the home office.
-For example, if your home office is 15 percent of your house, you can write off 15 percent of repairs for the benefit of the whole house and 15 percent of your electric bill, among other things.
-If you don't want to do all of that paperwork, you can also choose to claim a flat-rate home office deduction, although it might be worth less than breaking everything out.
+For example, if your home office is 15% of your house, you can write off 15% of repairs for the benefit of the whole house and 15% of your electric bill, among other things.
+If you don't want to do all of that paperwork, you can also choose to claim a flat-rate home office deduction, although it might be worth less than itemization.

 Tax Deductions for Underwater Mortgages